'They were shooting civilians': Ukraine refugees saw abuses

 Such testimonies will increasingly reach the world in the coming days as more people flow along fragile humanitarian corridors.

-Ukrainian President Volodymyr Zelenskyy on Wednesday said three such corridors were operating from bombarded areas.
-People left Sumy, in the northeast near the Russian border; suburbs of Kyiv; and Enerhodar, the southern town where Russian forces took over a large nuclear plant.
-In all, about 35,000 people got out, he said.
+Ukrainian President Volodymyr Zelenskyy on Wednesday said three such corridors were operating from bombarded areas and, in all, about 35,000 people got out.
+People left Sumy, in the northeast near the Russian border; the suburbs of Kyiv; and Enerhodar, the southern town where Russian forces took over a large nuclear plant.

+“Yes, I saw corpses of civilians,” said Ilya Ivanov, who reached Poland after fleeing a village outside Sumy where Russian forces rolled through.
+“They shoot at civilians with machine guns.”

 Nationwide, thousands of people are thought to have been killed across Ukraine, both civilians and soldiers, since Russian forces invaded two weeks ago.
 City officials in the blockaded port city of Mariupol have said 1,200 residents have been killed there, including three in the bombing of a children’s hospital.
 In Ukraine’s second largest city, Kharkiv, the prosecutor’s office has said 282 residents have been killed, including several children.